 How does customer service affect sales?

-Great customer service can create many up-sell opportunities.
+Great customer service and support systems can create many up-sell opportunities.
 Keep your customers happy, and you’ll have a much easier time trying to get them to buy more from you.
 Not only are happy customers easier to sell to, but can also be the best source to refer to new customers.
 As we mentioned earlier, customer service can increase the customer lifetime value and customer loyalty.
 Customer service also enhances the customer experience during the customer buyer journey reducing churn or dropouts.
 Which ultimately add ons to the overall sales and profits.